ennis/artifice/adrs/0006-remove-action-type.md

 2. Instead of emitting action objects, visuals should invoke user-provided callbacks on actions (e.g. `on_click(...)`).

 This basically removes all action-related complexity from the widgets/visuals, and moves it to the user of the library.
-It also makes the interface a bit more familiar.
+It also makes the interface a bit more familiar (more like the DOM event API).
 Users are now free to use the pattern they want to manage actions:
 - if the data model is already wrapped into `Rc<RefCell<..>>`, then the user can pass a Rc to the state into the callbacks and modify the data model from there.